Strategic Transformation

 Leadership Reflection

-What this project taught me about strategic leadership: The most valuable transformations happen slowly, through consistent partnership and evolved thinking.
-Taking 18 months to evolve from surface-level modernization to deep strategic insight was time well spent.
+What this project taught me about strategic leadership: The most valuable transformations happen incrementally, through consistent partnership and evolved thinking.

 My approach to team development: Rather than doing the work myself, I'm using this complex project to elevate my team member's capabilities.
 Her success on senior-level strategic work directly supports her promotion while building our team's capacity for future challenges.

-The power of research integration: The persona insights weren't just user research—they became our strategic foundation for connecting siloed platform capabilities.
-This reinforced my belief that great design leadership means recognizing when research reveals business strategy, not just user needs.
+The power of research integration: The persona insights weren't just user research — they became our strategic foundation for connecting siloed platform capabilities.
+Great design leadership means recognizing when research reveals business strategy, not just user needs.

 Visual Design